 GeneCards Summary for GSTM3 Gene

-GSTM3 (Glutathione S-Transferase Mu 3 (Brain)) is a Protein Coding gene.
-Diseases associated with GSTM3 include larynx cancer and oral cancer.
-Among its related pathways are Metabolism and Phase II conjugation.
+GSTM3 (Glutathione S-Transferase Mu 3) is a Protein Coding gene.
+Diseases associated with GSTM3 include Pharynx Cancer and Larynx Cancer.
+Among its related pathways are Platinum drug resistance and Glutathione metabolism.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
-An important paralog of this gene is GSTM5.
+An important paralog of this gene is GSTM1.

 UniProtKB/Swiss-Prot for GSTM3 Gene

 Conjugation of reduced glutathione to a wide number of exogenous and endogenous hydrophobic electrophiles.
 May govern uptake and detoxification of both endogenous compounds and xenobiotics at the testis and brain blood barriers.